Some iPhone XR users are running into bugs and performance issues after downloading the latest iOS firmware.

 Our guide to the iOS 12 downgrade will walk you through everything you need to know for the next iOS release.

-Apple’s next batch of bug fixes is probably going to arrive sometime next month.
+Apple’s next batch of bug fixes is weeks away.

-If you can’t wait for the official release, you can try the iOS 12.2 beta on your device.
-It’s plagued with issues, but there’s a chance it fixes your bugs and/or performance issues.
+If you can’t wait for the official release, you can try the iOS 12.4 beta and see if your performance improves.

 If you skipped iOS 12.1.4, you get four important security patches including fixes for a widespread FaceTime eavesdropping bug that lets you call someone via FaceTime and hear the audio coming from their phone before they pick up the phone.